andrewhampton/bristow/README.md

 This can be useful when building a chat bot for your application.
 You can build out the agents and functions that interact with different parts of your system, a reporting agent, a user management agent, etc. You then throw them all together in in a supervisor agency, and expose a chat UI for admins.
 This chat UI would then be allow the AI model to interact with your application.

 You can see `examples/basic_agency.rb` for example code.

+### Worfkflow Agency Overview

+The workflow agency is a simple pattern that allows you to define a set of steps that should be repeated every time a user interacts with the agency.
+This can be useful when you have a specific set of steps that should be repeated every time a user interacts with the agency.
+It will:

+1. Receive the task from the user
+2. Call each agent in order
+3. Stream the response from the last agent in the series

+You can see `examples/workflow_agency.rb` for example code.

 ## Examples